Rush Limbaugh behind the Golden EIB microphone, relentlessly pursuing the truth, unstoppably pursuing the truth.

 And if I had guests, I haven't the slightest idea where I would have squeezed any of them in.

-It's it's been that voluminous and intense.
+It's been that voluminous and intense.

 But yet people line up here every day and they patiently hang on.

-I I can't tell you how much I appreciate that, folks.
+I can't tell you how much I appreciate that, folks.

 And just listen to what a reprobate the guy is.

-And the ad sounds and looks exactly like it would have come from the now gang.
+And the ad sounds and looks exactly like it would have come from the NOW gang.

-It looks like it would have come from the nags, any feminist group in the world.
+It looks like it would have come from the NAGs, any feminist group in the world.

 It looks exactly like a war on women ad.

-And I'm telling you, I don't get the tone-deafness that's a Romney pack that did this ad.
+And I'm telling you, I don't get the tone deafness.

-They do not have the awareness to understand that you produce an ad that just as well could have been produced by Democrats, it isn't going to work.
+They do not have the awareness to understand, do you produce an ad that just as well could have been produced by Democrats?

-Because the Democrats and the Nags and all these special interests on the left are considered the uh the enemy, the opposition.
+It's not going to dissuade people from voting for Trump because the Democrats and the NAGs and all these special interests on the left are considered the enemy, the opposition.

 These are the people that have to be beaten.